Ovechkin ties Howe's mark, Red Wings beat Capitals 3-1 - NewsBreak

 Ovechkin ties Howe's mark, Red Wings beat Capitals 3-1

-DETROIT (AP) — Alex Ovechkin tied Gordie Howe for the most goals scored for one NHL team and Andrew Copp had a go-ahead goal with 3:50 left, helping the Detroit Red Wings beat the Washington Capitals 3-1 on Thursday night.
+DETROIT — (AP) — Alex Ovechkin tied Gordie Howe for the most goals scored for one NHL team, fittingly reaching the milestone in the same city Mr. Hockey became an all-time great.

-Ovechkin broke a scoreless tie midway through the second period, giving him 786 goals with Washington to equal Howe’s total with the Red Wings.

 Detroit’s Lucas Raymond pulled the Red Wings into a 1-all tie late in the second period on a power play.
 Copp scored his first goal in his 10th game with the Red Wings late in the third off Adam Erne's behind-the-net assist.
 Dylan Larkin added an empty-net goal in the final minute to seal the victory.